Skip to main content

 Your funnel will be available at:

-• FunnelFox subdomain: [project-name].fnlfx.com/[funnel-alias]
+• FunnelFox subdomain: [project-name].fnlfx.com/[funnel-alias].

-• Custom domain (if configured): yourdomain.com/[funnel-alias]
+• Custom domain (if configured): yourdomain.com/[funnel-alias].
+Learn about configuring custom domains.

 When to Republish